Learn-React-With-Harshi/.github/profile/README.md

 ### About me :pray: :

-I'm Harshitha and I worked as a front-end developer woman_technologist: in Bangalore (India) for 3 years before moving to Amsterdam (Netherlands).
+I'm Harshitha and I worked as a front-end developer :woman_technologist: in Bangalore (India) for 3 years before moving to Amsterdam (Netherlands).

 Currently, I am stay-at-home-mom :breast_feeding: (on a career break for 3 years now), taking care of my toddler :family_man_woman_girl: and slowly rebooting myself to bounce back to work.